bobekryant/bobekryant.github.io/content/NBA/basketaball_intro.md

 <p>
 The best example I can think of where statisticians blindly followed the data and jumped to a conclusion is the hot-hand theory.
 The hot-hand theory is when a person experiences a successful outcome and then has a greater chance of success in future attempts.
-In basketball, it means there is positive autocorrelation with shot-making percentages.
+In basketball, it means there is positive auto-correlation with shot-making percentages.
 I am more likely to hit the next shot if I have already made a few, whether this is do to confidence, focus, or some other unexplainable reason.
 </p>

 <p>